-Call CADS on the professionals only

-phone line.
-This number can be found in

-the staffroom.
-Have a discussion with a

-Consultant Social Worker.
-A copy of the

-discussion with be securely emailed or

-posted to you.
-Follow the advice given by

-the Consultant social worker.

-Keep a record for your own agency's

-safeguarding recording process
+Call CADS on the professionals only phone line.
+This number can be found in the staffroom.
+Have a discussion with a Consultant Social Worker.
+Make a record of the discussion held.
+Follow the advice given by the Consultant social worker.
+Keep a record for your own agency's safeguarding recording process

 NB: The contact number for parents, carers and members of the public is 0344 800 8020.

 NO